iken1991/PageCrawler/README.md

 Aim at crawl specific web page content efficiently

 ### Vender
-nodejs with express, http, cheerio module
+nodejs with cheerio and http module

-other codes like html/css, javascript, jQuery

 ## Copyright
-This project is free, but you should take care when you use its codes.
+All code in this project is free.
+Welcome to use or join the project.